kelong/JuniorRoute/documentation/1.0/caching.markdown

   .RespondWith(response);
 {% endhighlight %}

-In the below example, an eTag is associated with the response:
+In the below example, an eTag is associated with the response.

 {% highlight csharp %}
 Response response = Response